wp-plugins/iflychat/readme.txt

 = Does iFlyChat work on mobile and tablet? =

 Yes, our chat works across all mobile platforms.

 = Does iFlyChat require Java or Flash client? =

 No, our chat works by utilizing HTML, JS and CSS.

 == Changelog ==

+= 2.0.0 =
+Support WordPress MultiSite feature
+Improve Caching

 = 1.3.2 =
 Fix loading issue